YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Introduction/Index.rst

 Introduction
 ============

-What does it do?
+What Does it Do?
 ================

 The `SAV Library Kickstarter <https://typo3.org/extensions/repository/view/sav_library_kickstarter>`_ is a code generator, developed with extbase and fluid, to produce Frontend plugins.

-Basic code generation
+Basic Code Generation
 ---------------------

 This new feature was introduced in version 1.0.0 to kickstart extensions based on fluid and extbase.

-Code generation for the SAV Library Plus
+Code Generation for the SAV Library Plus
 ----------------------------------------

 The `SAV Library Plus Extension